Is the P&O drinks package worth it? 2021 edition

 Don’t get me wrong.
 We enjoy a drink and can easily sink a bottle of wine with dinner and a few bevies afterwards.
 We also like a drink by the pool during the day.

 Add to that a very competitively priced P&O drink package (£39.95* per adult in a cabin) and it might seem like a no brainer.
 Caffeine fans can also have as many primo speciality coffees as they want from Costa onboard.
 Add to that bottles of water in your cabin.

 However, when we sailed in December 2019 we found the drink prices on P&O were no dearer than what you would find in a reasonably priced pub in the UK.

 So unless you could spend £40 down your local all day, everyday (or nearly £80 for a couple) then you’re going to be falling short of getting good value.

 When we did the maths and factored in days ashore and days when we wanted to give our livers a break, the P&O drinks package wasn’t worth it for us.

-But, as I’ve already mentioned, the P&O drinks package may be value for money for some people.
-If you intend to totally relax and spend your days by the pool, then who wouldn’t want a piña colada by their side throughout the day?
+So, as I’ve already mentioned, the P&O drinks package may be value for money for some people.
+If you are travelling with kids (the more you have the better value it becomes) or intend to totally relax and spend your days by the pool, then who wouldn’t want a piña colada by their side throughout the day?

 Plus, the package includes gratuities and is quite a lot cheaper than the packages I’ve seen advertised by other cruise lines.

 Facts about the Ultimate Drinks Package

 As with all cruise drinks deals there are T&Cs.
 These may affect the value you get from the P&O drinks package.
 Here’s some of the important questions answered:

 The P&O all-inclusive drinks package must be bought before midnight on the second night of your cruise.
 It costs £39.95 including gratuities.